anna099/hegel/individuality/3-giving.md

 one last attempt before we arrive at the stage of spirit.
-This last attempt is what Hegel calls **law-testing reason**, and it is, in some sense, a little more humble than law-giving reason: rather than trying to *command* humanity on the basis of pure reason or 'common sense', consciousness now sets about to use its reason merely for *testing* laws (or maxims) that are already presented to it.
+This last attempt is what Hegel calls **law-testing reason**, and it is, in some sense, a little more humble than law-giving reason: rather than trying to *command* humanity on the basis of reason or 'common sense', consciousness now sets about to use its reason merely for *testing* laws (or maxims) that are already presented to it.